Unthrottled/blog/_posts/2017-05-07-Objects-from-file.md

 An important question to ask is: why in the world would this ever be a thing in the first place?

 Which is a really good question.
-There are some things that are out of our control.
+There happens to be some things that are out of our control.
 Which really chaffs my chaps sometimes.
 I mean come on, we are programmers!
 We bend computers to our will such that nothing should be impossible,

 Lets say that we have to consume a third-party (someone else other than us) library to consume a web-service.
-This library contains a domain object that is vital to the core application logic.
+This library contains a domain object that is vital to the core application logic that we are building.
 The object is _very_ large and complex.
-In order to unit-test the classes that interface with the third party library, these domain objects need to be created.
+In order to thoroughly unit-test the classes that interface with the third party library, these domain objects need to be created.
-Since they are so large and complex that creating different permutations these objects from hand is time consuming and error prone.
+Since they are so large and complex that creating different permutations these objects from hand is very time consuming and error prone.
-Suppose that is far easier to create this domain object by using dedicated application.
+Suppose that is far easier to create this domain object by using dedicated tool outside our codebase.
-However, the issue here is that the object is not serializable or easily serializable (has complex types).
+However, the issue here is that the complex domain object does not implment the Serializable interface.
+It could even be Serializable, but have really complex data types to create.
+So we cannot viably persist the object with the methods we know right now.

-One way around this issue is mapping the object to a JSON String.
+One way around this issue is mapping the object to a JSON (Javascript Object Notation) string.
-This is viable if have access to a Javascript Object Notation object mapper library is permitted.
+This is viable option only if access to a JSON object mapper library is permitted.
 Such libraries include but are not limited to:

 - [Google GSON](https://github.com/google/gson)